funcool/rumext/doc/user-guide.md

       [:span "Clicks: " @clicks]]))
 ```

-Alternatively, you can use the React hook directly:
+This is functionally equivalent to using the React hook directly:

 ```clojure
 (mf/defc local-state*